everx-labs/sdk-samples/demo/exchange/README.md

 Read about multisig wallet here https://github.com/tonlabs/ton-labs-contracts/tree/master/solidity/safemultisig

-**To migrate from Developer Network to Free TON you need to update the endpoints specified in TonClient configuration to Free TON endpoints.**
+**To migrate from Developer Network to Everscale you need to update the endpoints specified in TonClient configuration to Everscale endpoints.**

-See the list of supported networks and endpoints here https://docs.ton.dev/86757ecb2/p/85c869-networks
+See the list of supported networks and endpoints here https://docs.everos.dev/ever-sdk/reference/ever-os-api/networks

 ## Install packages & run: